Marine Mammals and Predators in Costa Rica

 SPECIAL DIETARY REQUIREMENTS

 This expedition can accommodate most special diets with advance notice.
-We can provide full options for vegetarians and even vegans, some other dietary requirements such as gluten-free food might be a challenge in Golfo Dulce and Osa Peninsula in general.
-However, if volunteers, due to very specific diets, bring food complements we gladly assist with special meals preparation.
+The kitchen staff can provide full options for vegetarians and even vegans.
+However, some other dietary requirements, such as gluten-free, might be challenging in Golfo Dulce and Osa Peninsula.
+If volunteers with particular diets bring food complements, staff will gladly assist with special meal preparation.

 Project Conditions